 The crew selected camels for us, two riders per camel.
 We were then led to the loading area, which was a raised platform accessed by stairs.
 The seats were a tandem tubular steel apparatus.
 Very generous padding protected the camel from the metal seats.
 Our camel’s name was Louis.
 Turned out he was the camel that we all posed for photos with at the end of the ride.

 A camel’s gait is different than a horse’s.
 On a horse you rock back and forth as it walks or gallops.
 On a camel you go from side to side because a camel moves both legs on the same side at the same time.
-I read somewhere — and I’m not sure how true this is — that this is because of the length of a camel’s back compared to its legs.
+I read somewhere — and I’m not sure how true this is — that this is because of the length of a camel’s back in relation to its legs.
 A horse has a longer back and comparatively short legs.
 A camel, on the other hand, has a shorter back and long legs.
 If the camel were to move opposite legs — say, left front leg and hind right leg — since its legs and stride are so long, its right hind leg would hit its right front leg before the right front leg could be lifted off the ground.
 There’s your zoology lesson for today.

 Our group continued along the sand for a bit.
 The cameraman that trotted along the sand with us captured several images of the group.
 Taking advantage of low camera angles, he made us look like a caravan traveling across the sands of Egypt.
-(Cue Duke Ellington’s “Caravan”)
+(Cue Duke Ellington’s “Caravan”.)

 We learned quite a bit about camels from Denny.
-The camels here are Dromedaries, the ones with a single hump.
+The camels here are Dromedaries — the ones with a single hump.
 These are the ones you normally see in northern Africa and around the Sahara Desert.
 In case you’re wondering, the camels with twin humps are called Bactrians.
 You’ll find them in north central Asia, especially around Mongolia.

 Rancho Tierra Sagrada has 11 camels (I hear they have 19 now).
 They were purchased from a ranch in Texas.
-Anticipating what everyone was thinking, Denny explained that they adapt easily to the dry climate in Baja, which is defined as subtropical desert and very similar to the climate in the Sahara Desert.
+Anticipating what everyone was thinking, Denny explained that they adapt easily to the dry climate in Baja California, which is defined as subtropical desert and very similar to the climate in the Sahara Desert.

 Rancho Tierra Sagrada